-The Knight Frank application process is relatively straight forward: you just upload a copy of your CV and complete a short application form.
-The form is completed in just one page; there is no ‘next’ button and no chance to save your work so check your details carefully before submitting.
+The Knight Frank application process is relatively straightforward: you just upload a copy of your CV and complete a short application form.
+The form is completed in just one page; there is no ‘next’ button or a chance to review your answers so check your details carefully before submitting.

 - Your contact details